 (3) (U) Affirm that all information on the DS-260 and all statements made during the interview are true, subject to 18 U.S.C.
 1001, which provides a penalty for making a false statement or using a false document in any matter within the jurisdiction of any department or agency of the U.S. government; and

-(1) (U) When appearing at the appointed time for the formal visa appointment, an applicant is entitled to receive prompt attention.
-The post should pull and review the appointment list and case files prior to the appointment date.
+(1) (U) An applicant who arrives on time for their scheduled interview is entitled to receive prompt attention.
+Consular staff should pull and review the appointment list and case files before the appointment date.

-(2) (U) The consular section must send unclassified material to the document checker for review.
+(2) (U) Consular staff must send unclassified material to the document checker for review.
 You must review classified material.

 d.
 (U) Verification of Documents by Consular Officer:

-(1) (U) When an applicant presents a photocopy of any of the required documents listed under 22 CFR 42.65(b), it is important that the original document be inspected by consular section personnel.
-After inspection, the consular section must endorse the paper copy with a rubber stamp that imprints the name of the post and the fact that the original has been seen and compared.
-For copies of these required documents that have been uploaded electronically into a consular system, the consular section personnel will either click the 'Original Seen and Compared' button in eDP or make a case note in the CCD that indicates the original has been seen and compared to the scanned copy in eDP Web Post.
+(1) (U) When an applicant presents a photocopy of any of the required documents listed under 22 CFR 42.65(b), it is important that the original document be inspected by consular staff.
+After inspection, they must endorse the paper copy with a rubber stamp that imprints the name of the post and the fact that the original has been seen and compared.
+For copies of these required documents that have been uploaded electronically into a consular system, the staff will either click the 'Original Seen and Compared' button in eDP or make a case note in the CCD that indicates the original has been seen and compared to the scanned copy in eDP Web Post.
 This procedure does not constitute a certification within the meaning of Item 47 of the Tariff of Fees, since neither the full signature of a consular officer nor the official seal of the post is used or required.
 This service is performed without fee, whether on public documents required under INA 222(b) or on documents submitted in support of Form ETA-9089, Application for Permanent Employment Certification.

 (2) (U) You may accept a certified document that is not identical to a required scanned document in eDP Web Post if the information contained in the certified document is taken from the same legal source as the scanned document (i.e., the appropriate civil registry or other host nation government office responsible for issuing such documents) and there are no fraud concerns for either document.
 You should enter the case note “certified copy seen and compared” to indicate that a certified copy of the required document has been seen and compared to the scanned document.
 The scanned document in eDP will be the document of record for the applicant’s A-file.
 You do not need to scan the document physically presented at the window into the system.

 (a) (U) For example: a beneficiary’s true original birth certificate is in the possession of the petitioner in the United States who uploads an electronic copy into eDP through the CEAC portal.
-To prepare for his/her interview, the beneficiary obtains a new certified birth certificate.
+To prepare for their interview, the beneficiary obtains a new certified birth certificate.
 Even though the document may be different from the original in terms of physical appearance or serial number, the substantive information presented on the document remains the same, and it was issued by the appropriate host nation government office.
-In this instance, barring any unresolved fraud concerns, post would enter the case note “certified copy seen and compared” to indicate that a certified copy of the required document has been seen and compared to the scanned document, and continue processing the case.
-You should not check the “seen and compared” button in MIV, nor is staff required to rescan the document presented at the time of interview, so long as the document in eDP is an accurate and attributable document sufficient for the applicant’s A-file.
+In this instance, barring any unresolved fraud concerns, you would enter the case note “certified copy seen and compared” to indicate that a certified copy of the required document has been seen and compared to the scanned document, and continue processing the case.
+You should not check the “seen and compared” button in MIV, nor is staff required to rescan the document presented at the interview if the document in eDP is an accurate and attributable document sufficient for the applicant’s A-file.

-(b) (U) VO acknowledges posts operate in different fraud environments.
-Posts should use resources as appropriate to establish that the documents submitted electronically or in person are, in fact, non-fraudulent documents issued by the appropriate governmental authority and are attributable to the applicant.
+(b) (U) VO acknowledges consular sections operate in different fraud environments.
+You should use resources as appropriate to establish that the documents submitted electronically or in person are, in fact, non-fraudulent documents issued by the appropriate governmental authority and are attributable to the applicant.

 (3) (U) The DHS procedures differ from those described in the above paragraph in that DHS does not routinely require the submission of original documents or certified copies with the filing of petitions.
-As a result, you must ensure that photocopies of required documents (birth certificate, marriage, and divorce certificates) submitted in support of petitions are compared with original documents at the time of immigrant visa (IV) application.
+So, you must ensure that photocopies of required documents (birth certificate, marriage, and divorce certificates) submitted in support of petitions are compared with original documents at the interview.
 Original documents connected with petition filing, but not required for IV issuance, should not be routinely required unless there is reason to doubt their authenticity.
 However, you may require submission of any original document to compare it with a photocopy upon which a petition was approved.

 e.
 (U) Collecting Fees:

-(1) (U) A single fee is charged combining the costs of processing and issuance of the immigrant visa.
-An individual registered for immigrant visa processing at a post designated for this purpose by the Deputy Assistant Secretary for Visa Services must pay the processing fee.
+(1) (U) A single fee is charged combining the costs of processing and issuance of the IV.
+An individual registered for IV processing at a post designated for this purpose by the Deputy Assistant Secretary for Visa Services must pay the processing fee.
 The fee must be paid when the individual is notified that a visa is expected to become available soon and they are requested to obtain the supporting documentation needed to apply formally for a visa.

-(2) (U) NVC Collection of Immigrant Visa Fees: Most cases are processed through the NVC and the processing fee will have already been collected in the United States before the case was forwarded to post.
+(2) (U) NVC Collection of IV Fees: Most cases are processed through the NVC, and the processing fee will have already been collected in the United States before the case was forwarded to post.
 The NVC's Post Supplement Report, included in the file of IVIS cases scheduled by the NVC, will indicate whether the fee has been paid.
-If the Post Supplement Report is unavailable, post can determine if the fee has been paid using the IVIS Beneficiary Report in the CCD.
-Post can also review the fee payment details for PIVOT cases in the IVO case notes once loaded into the system.
-If there are any questions about whether a fee was paid while a case was at the NVC, post should email NVCPost@state.gov.
+If the Post Supplement Report is unavailable, you can determine if the fee has been paid using the IVIS Beneficiary Report in the CCD.
+You can also review the fee payment details for PIVOT cases in the IVO case notes once loaded into the system.
+If there are any questions about whether a fee was paid while a case was at the NVC, you should email NVCPost@state.gov.